yoiqsram/data_interview_question/interviewqs/20220313/SQL - Best Selling Products/README.md

 Follow explanation below to understand the solution.
 See `solution.sql` for whole query in posgreSQL syntax.

-You could create the dataset by run `create_table.sql` first, then run `solution.sql`.
+You could create the dataset by run `dataset.sql` first, then run `solution.sql`.

 ### Explanation